Shenzhen: Container port

 High port traffic levels combined with a high urban population make Shenzhen a large port megacity.
 The logistics industry accounts for around 10.1 percent (178.27 billion RMB) of the city's nominal GDP in 2015, which was an increase of 9.4 percent.
-Shenzhen Port's first foreign trade blockchain cargo release platform was launched recently.
+Shenzhen Port's first foreign trade blockchain cargo release platform was launched in 2021.
+Also in 2021, a month-long COVID-related slowdown in processing shipping containers at the port caused a shock to global supply chains.

 Cultural industry

 Shenzhen had prioritized the cultural industry in according to the 13th Five-Year Plan, establishing the Shenzhen Fashion Creative Industry Association (深圳市时尚文化创意协会) and planning the 4.6 square-kilometer Dalang Fashion Valley (大浪时尚创意城).
 On 7 December 2008, UNESCO approved Shenzhen's entrance into the Creative Cities Network, and awarded the Shenzhen the title of "United Nations Design Capital".
 Altogether, the cultural industry in turn contributes to 5.8 percent (102.116 billion RMB) of Shenzhen's economy in 2015.

 Shenzhen-based video game developer Game Science released Black Myth: Wukong, which achieved significant commercial success on its 20 August 2024 release.
 The game is set against the backdrop of the classic novel, Journey to the West.